 Customer interactions are 4x more likely to drive disloyalty.

 “You can’t manage what you don’t measure”

 World renowned management thinker Peter Drucker is often quoted as saying “you can’t manage what you don’t measure”.
-What Drucker meant was that you can’t know if you have been successful if you don’t define what success is and then track your progress towards it.
-We think that this is also true when it comes to Customer Experience!
+At The Research Locker, we interpret this to mean that you can’t know if you have been successful if you don’t define what success is … and then track your progress towards it.
+This sentiment is especially true when it comes to Customer Experience!